Nov 13, 2024

 In 2022, BPP wrote an article on myth busting regarding the new SQE route.
 One of the myths that it wanted to bust was that the SQE is easier than the LPC because it is made up of multiple choice questions.
 They stated that answering multiple choice questions in a timed pressure environment means that finding the single best answer among similar but wrong answers is intensive.
 But, if it is not any easier- is it any harder?

-The pass rate for SQE1 and SQE2 are 53% and 77% respectively.
-However, the exams were only introduced last year, so the pass rates should improve as people get more familiar with their format.
-You also have to consider that the SQE1 preparation course is not mandatory as per the Law Society, and so those that enter themselves for SQE1 may not have completed a preparation course.
+While the passing rate for SQE1 has dropped, you would also need to consider that the SQE1 preparation course is not mandatory as per the Law Society, and so those that enter themselves for SQE1 may not have completed a preparation course.

 The College of Legal Practice have also said that getting the exam technique right is a major part of succeeding the SQE.
 Being able to answer that many questions, and understanding the process of finding the single best answer will take time.
 It is evidently different to the LPC where multiple choice questions only make up a smaller percentage of the paper.